yiyuma/technical-tutorials/Spring/Allgemein.md

   - This is as first choice
 - Setter Injection
   - Use this when you have optional dependencies
-  - if dependency is not provided, your app can provide rea
+  - if dependency is not provided, your app can provide reasonable default logic.

+**@Autowird vs. @Inject**

 Dependency Injection: <br>
 The dependency inversion principle: The client delegates to another object the responsibility of providing its dependencies.